What’s Going On?

 To support long-term success, we’re building a native plant nursery.
 This nursery will grow genetically appropriate local plants used to revegetate disturbed sites, restore habitat, and stabilize soils.

-The California Department of Fish and Wildlife – Cannabis Restoration Grant Program
+Funded by The California Department of Fish and Wildlife – Cannabis Restoration Grant Program.

 Get Involved